Husskz35/World-of-Computer/5Whatispossible/possibleforme.md

-If there is a will, there will a hope and possibilities..
+If there is a will, there will be a hope and possibilities.
+If there are presistence and perseverance, there will be accomplishments.